 Men might need straight talk and only a few words of direct advice to psychologically wrap their head around a difficult emotional problem.
-Women, on the other hand, may feel caustically criticized by people offering advice when really what she’s seeking is to have a person with her who is readily able to give wise council but instead opts to primarily listen.
+Women, on the other hand, may feel caustically criticized by people offering advice when really what she’s seeking is to have a person with her who is readily able to give wise counsel but instead opts to primarily listen.

 Whether a trauma victim has been the victim of a violent crime perpetrated by a stranger, traumatized during a high conflict divorce situation, or has suffered due to a domestic violence situation, abuse side effects on the mind, body, and spirit are truly debilitating if and when someone unnaturally bullies their way through and interrupts a victim’s healing process.
 Resist the urge to minimize the effect of domestic abuse and bullying on a target or scapegoat.

 If you care at all about the health and emotional well-being of a person you know who has been traumatized by Narcissistic Abuse of any kind, know that no matter what their chronological age it’s likely to have had an impact on — at the very least — the voice of their own inner child.
 Be a helper — not a Flying Monkey or active, willing, and egocentrically motivated abuser when and if someone chooses to trust you enough to let their vulnerable side show.

 People who work through the stages of grief in a healthy manner according to a natural time schedule recover with time.
 Those who are invalidated or have justice denied tend to develop C-PTSD over time.
 Contact your local domestic violence advocate or local authorities if you feel your physical safety of yourself and/or your children has been compromised, but don’t devalue the impact of psycho-social or emotional abuse.